 First-year students and sophomores will be assigned to Bushkill Lot on a first-come, first-served basis, with the exception of those commuting from their permanent homes.
 Spaces are limited and parking is not guaranteed for first-year or sophomore students.
-On-campus parking assignments will be issued to registered juniors and seniors who reside on campus.
-The parking registration fee is \$420 each academic year.
+Oncampus parking assignments will be issued to registered juniors and seniors who reside on campus.
+The parking registration fee is \$430 each academic year.

 Students residing in off-campus housing, either in Collegeowned or privately owned apartments, may park on city streets only if they register their vehicles with the City of Easton, according to prescribed city guidelines.
 In addition, students must simultaneously register these motor vehicles with the Office of Public Safety.
-Campus registration fee is not charged to off-campus students; however, these students do not have the privilege of parking in on-campus lots between 7:30 a.m. and 5 p.m., Monday through Friday or during restricted periods (e.g.; football games, large campus-wide events).
+Campus registration fee is charged to all students living in college-owned housing regardless of whether it is on or off campus.
+However, off-campus students do not have the privilege of parking in on-campus lots between 7:30 a.m. and 5 p.m., Monday through Friday or during restricted periods (e.g., football games, large campus-wide events).